-(5) The following criteria, found in Table $240((\frac{3}{3}))$, shall be applied to all surface waters of the state of Washington ((for the protection of aquatic life)).
-Values are $\mu q/L$ for all substances except ammonia and chloride which are mg/L, and asbestos which is million fibers/L. The department shall formally adopt any appropriate revised criteria as part of this chapter in accordance with the provisions established in chapter 34.05 RCW, the Administrative Procedure Act.
-The department shall ensure there are early opportunities for public review and comment on proposals to develop revised criteria.
+(5) The following criteria, found in Table $240((\frac{3}{)})$, shall be applied to all surface waters of the state of Washington ((for the protection of aquatic life)).
+Values are μg/L for all substances except ammonia and chloride which are mg/L, and asbestos which is million fibers/L.

 (a) Aquatic life protection.
-The department may revise the ((following)) criteria in Table 240 for aquatic life on a statewide or water body-specific basis as needed to protect aquatic life occurring in waters of the state and to increase the technical accuracy of the criteria being applied.
-The department shall formally adopt any appropriate revised criteria as part of this chapter in accordance with the provisions established in chapter 34.05 RCW, the Administrative Procedure Act. ((The department shall ensure there are early opportunities for public review and comment on proposals to develop revised criteria.
-Values are $\mu g/L$ for all substances except Ammonia and Chloride which are mg/L;))
+The department may revise the ((fol-lowing)) criteria in Table 240 for aquatic life on a statewide or water body-specific basis as needed to protect aquatic life occurring in waters of the state and to increase the technical accuracy of the criteria being applied.
+The department shall formally adopt any appropriate revised criteria as part of this chapter in accordance with the provisions established in chapter 34.05 RCW, the Administrative Procedure Act.
+The department shall ensure there are early opportunities for public review and comment on proposals to develop revised criteria. ((Values are $\mu g/L$ for all substances except Ammonia and Chloride which are mg/L;))